awalfrand/freestyle-project/proposal.md

 How long it has been on the market
 Side effects

-In addition, once a user enters their zip code to find a doctor, the app should be able to pull up the name and contact information of a doctor that specializes in the drug they just looked at.
+In addition, once a user enters their zip code to find a doctor, the app should be able to pull up the name and contact information of doctors in their area.
 Depending on the information the API has, I’d like to include some kind of a rating system for the doctors, if available.

 ###APIs and Web Service Requirements